babylonlabs-io/cosmos-bsn-contracts/docs/cosmos-bsn-integration.md

 finality secured by Bitcoin staking.

 **Core components of a Cosmos BSN:**
-- **Babylon SDK Module** – Provides native support for BSN logic and IBC interactions.
+- **Babylon SDK Module `x/babylon`** – Provides the necessary infrastructure to collect venues and communicate with these contracts from Cosmos layer
 - **BSN Contract Suite** – Four CosmWasm contracts deployed on the Cosmos chain:
   - *Babylon Contract* – Coordinates BSN operations
   - *BTC Light Client Contract* – Verifies Bitcoin state